switfluors/UNet/README.md

 ## Project Structure
 ```
+├── .idea/
+├── __pycache__/
-├── data/                    # Folder to store all datasets
+├── data/                    # Folder to store all datasets (not in this repository)
-├── test_models/             # Folder for saving trained models and test results
+├── test_models/             # Folder for saving trained models and test results (not in this repository)
 ├── README.md                # Project documentation (This file)
 ├── main.py                  # Main script to run training or testing
 ├── config.py                # Configuration settings, hyperparameters, and paths